binkley/kotlin-rover/README.md

 To build, use `./mvnw clean verify`.

-Try `./run < src/test/resources/input` for a demonstration.
+Try `./run` for a demonstration.

 There are no run-time dependencies beyond the Kotlin standard library.

 To build as CI would, use `./batect build`.

-Try `./batect run` for a demonstration as CI would.
+Try `./batect demo` for a demonstration as CI would.

 ---